dudung/eqnphys/draft/box-with-force-1d.md

-# box-with-force
+# box-with-force-1d
-a box with a force applied to it
+a box with a 1d force applied to it

 Figure | Equation
 :-: | :-: